-Contributions to Æther: A Journal of Strategic Airpower & Spacepower will explore issues of national and international security relevant to airpower and spacepower.
-Articles must be within the following range: 4,000–6,500 words, including footnotes.
+Contributions to Æther: A Journal of Strategic Airpower & Spacepower will be original articles, not under consideration for publication elsewhere or previously published, and will explore issues of national and international security relevant to airpower and spacepower.
+Articles must be submitted in Microsoft Word and fall within the following range: 4,000–6,500 words, including footnotes.
 Articles, including footnotes, must conform to the Chicago Manual of Style, 17th edition.

 An abstract of no more than 150 words must explicitly include these elements: